jontsai/immaculater/README.md

  - `git push heroku master`
  - `heroku run python manage.py migrate`

+You should not need to put your app in maintenance mode via `heroku maintenance:on -a <YOUR APP NAME>` but if you are ignoring best practices and mixing a database change with a code change, it's probably best.

 ## Upgrading Third-Party Dependencies

 The file `requirements.txt` pins third-party dependencies like `protobuf` and